sharad-adapts/rafs-ddms/README.md

 ### Azure

 * [Azure Deployment Instructions - Standard DDMS](./devops/azure/)

+### AWS
+* AWS recommends the Terraform CLI for DDMS deployments
+  * Instructions can be found in the deployment-ddms directory at the root level of the downloaded AWS artifact or in the [aws-terraform-deployment repository](https://community.opengroup.org/osdu/platform/deployment-and-operations/terraform-deployment-aws).
+  * Make sure you have selected the branch corresponding to the current release.

 ## License
 Licensed under Apache License Version 2.0; details can be found in [LICENSE](./LICENSE).